xrdocs/cloud-scale-networking/_blogs/ios-xr-evolution-part2.md

 - Pub-sub

 SysDB is a hierarchical topic based _publish-subscribe_ mechanism that decouples producers and consumers.
 It is designed to store fairly static data as well as dynamic, fast-changing  and/or high volume data.
 Subscribers are usually interested in particular events or event patterns, and not in all events.
-There are different ways of specifying the events of interest, like topic-based, and more sophisticated _content-based_.
-In the simplest form, a topic is nothing but a unique string name; every topic is an event service on its own at which publishers and subscribers meet.
-In SysDB, the topics are unique string tuples.
-Topic name tuples can also be searched using wildcards, which offer the possibility to subscribe and publish to several topics whose names match a given set of keywords, like an entire sub tree or a specific level in the hierarchy.
-The actual data format stored in the leaves of the namespace tree is opaque to SysDB.
+There are different ways of specifying the events of interest, like _topic-based_, and more sophisticated _content-based_.

 - Highly Available